Doping in the United States

 Doping, or the use of restricted performance-enhancing drugs in the United States occurs in different sports, most notably in the sports of baseball and football.

+As of a 2024 study, 2.2% of U.S. athletes have self-reported to using anabolic steroids, peptide hormones, or blood manipulation.
+When beta-2 agonist inhalers and marijuana are included, 9.2% of athletes have self-reported themselves as having used in-competition prohibited substances.

+Prevalence and frequency

+The United States has had ten Olympic medals stripped or returned for doping, specifically by Rick DeMont (1972 due to mishandling of medication declaration), Marion Jones (5 medals in 2000), Antonio Pettigrew and Jerome Young (2000), Lance Armstrong (2000), Tyler Hamilton (2004), and Tyson Gay (2012).

+According to a 2024 peer-reviewed study published in the journal of Sports Medicine, between 6.5 and 9.2% of US athletes self-reported using one or more prohibited methods in a survey.
+A 2024 study from the University of Chicago reported a 2.2% doping prevalence rate for use of anabolic steroids, peptide hormones, and blood manipulation.
+When beta-2 agonist inhalers, marijuana or other in-competition prohibited substances were included, 9.2% of athletes reported themselves as having doped.

 History

 Restrictions regarding drug use like synthetic hormones by athletes for enhanced performance in competition did not come around until the 20th century.
-The International Olympic Committee (IOC) established its initial list of prohibited substances in 1967 and introduced the first drug tests at the France and Mexico Olympic games in 1968.
+The International Olympic Committee (IOC) established its initial list of prohibited substances in 1967 and introduced the first drug tests at the France and Mexico Olympic Games in 1968.
 Thirty years later, the World Anti-Doping Agency (WADA) was founded.
 WADA was founded at a time when individual governments, sport federations, and the IOC all had differing definitions, policies, and sanctions for doping.
 WADA bridged these differences by setting unified anti-doping standards and coordinating the efforts of sports organizations and public authorities worldwide.

 The United States, a WADA Foundation board member, followed suit by establishing the United States Anti-Doping Agency (USADA) in 2000.
 USADA is recognized by the United States Congress as the official anti-doping agency for Olympic, Pan American and Paralympic sport in the United States.
 The agency has adjudication powers and abides by WADA's World Anti-Doping Code ("Code"), which provides the global framework for anti-doping policies, rules, and regulations.
 Doping in sports is generally defined as using a prohibited / banned substance; however, WADA expanded the definition to include breaking one or more of eight anti-doping rules within the Code, which range from presence of a prohibited substance in an athlete's test sample to administering or attempting to administer a prohibited substance or method to an athlete.
 As of December 19, 2008, the Code banned 192 performance-enhancing drugs, substances, and methods.